Insurance Firms Seek December 2020 Recapitalisation Deadline Waiver

-Insurance companies are appealing to the National Insurance Commission (NAICOM) to waive the first phase of its segmented recapitalisation for the insurance and reinsurance companies scheduled to end by December 31, 2020.
+Nigerian insurance companies have appealed to the National Insurance Commission (NAICOM) to waive the first phase of its segmented recapitalisation for insurance and reinsurance companies scheduled to end by December 31, 2020.

 They said the support of the regulator would assist to build strong underwriting companies and boost investors’ confidence in the sector.